gchure/gchure.github.io/pages/about.md

 in Biochemistry and Molecular Biophysics under the tutelage of [Rob Phillips](https://rpgroup.caltech.edu) at the California Institute of Technology.
-Through studying how bacterial cells control the action of their own genes, I learned how to approach biological problems from a physical and probabalistic perspective.
+Through studying how bacterial cells control the action of their own genes, I learned how to approach biological problems from a physical and probabilistic perspective.
 I have carried this manner of scientific study with me where I bring it to bear on the complex phenomena that emerge at the intersection of bacterial physiology, ecology, and evolution.

-Beyond quantitative science, I am a software developer and help build and maintain a number of scientific resources, such as the [Human Impacts Database](https://anthroponumbers.org).
+Beyond quantitative science, I am a software engineer and help build and maintain a number of scientific resources, such as the [Human Impacts Database](https://anthroponumbers.org) and [hplc-py](https://cremerlab.github.io/hplc-py).
 Beyond science, I love taking photographs, making programmatically generated art, vector based illustration (like those on my [research page]({{site.baseurl}}/research)), and exploring the wild lands of California.
 I also watch my fair share of films and television about which I have hard-headed